Trekking in Sapa

 Love Waterfall & Silver Waterfall

 These beautiful waterfalls sit at the foot of the mountain.
-They are also the place where the hiking trail starts to Fansipan peak.
+They are also the place where the hiking trail starts at Fansipan Peak.
 Legend has it that the waterfall used to be visited by fairies.
-One day, one of the fairies fell in love with a flute player who was sat by the waterfall.
+One day, one of the fairies fell in love with a flute player who was sitting by the waterfall.
 This is why it was named ‘Love Waterfall’.

-Travelers can take a taxi, or hire a scooter, and drive up the nearby car park.
+Travelers can take a taxi or hire a scooter and drive up to the nearby car park.
 From here, it’s an enjoyable 30-minute hike on a mountain path to discover these waterfalls.
 Note that Silver Waterfall is on the way to Love Waterfall.

 Notre Dame Cathedral

 The heart of the town is the beautiful lake that sits in the middle, surrounded by stunning mountains.
 Approaching Sapa and seeing a view of the town reflected in the crystal clear water is absolutely breathtaking.
-Wander along the outskirts of the lake and take in the fresh Sapa air.
+Wander along the outskirts of the lake and take in the fresh air as you continue trekking in Sapa.
 Walk here at night, and make a stop for some food or drink in one of the lakeside cafes.

-Close to the lake is the renowned sapa market.
+Close to the lake is the renowned Sapa market.
 This is the main market in the area, although there are several others.
-Here you can find typical handicrafts of the local Hmong Tribe, in the traditional colors.
+Here you can find typical handicrafts of the local Hmong Tribe in traditional colors.
 Not only this, but you can buy spices, fresh fruit, and vegetables.
 This is an excellent way to see local life in action and pick up a few souvenirs from your trip.

 Best Time to Travel to Sapa

 Visit Sapa from March to May and September to November for the best temperatures.
 To be sure of stunning green rice fields, visit between May and September.
 Be aware that it does rain a lot more during these months.